jscottransom/rust_infra/README.md

 # Distributed Infrastructure Practice Projects

 This repository contains hands-on exercises to practice building distributed infrastructure systems using **Rust** and **Go**.
-These small projects are meant to enforce core concepts such as messaging, concurrency, file safety, and network communication in a distributed context.
+These small-medium projects are meant to enforce core concepts such as messaging, concurrency, file safety, and network communication in a distributed context.

 ## 📦 Project List